FW 200 Condor crashes on flight from Tempelhof to Riem

 About 25 people were killed in the crash.
 At first it was assumed that Hitler, Goebbels and Göring, among others, were on the plane because they might want to leave for Spain *, because this was the last flight of a private airline from the Reich capital Berlin before the end of the Second World War.
 This suspicion could only be refuted with the publication of the passenger list.

 The investigation of the plane crash lasted until December 9th, 1954.
-Here the judgment was announced before the 3rd Senate of the Bavarian State Social Court in Munich, according to which the Focke Wulf 200B-2 Condor D-ASHH “Hessen” crashed tragic accident, the causes of which can only be traced back to the danger area peculiar to civilian flight operations, but not to influences caused by the war.
+Here the judgment was announced before the 3rd Senate of the Bavarian State Social Court in Munich that the Focke Wulf 200B-2 Condor D-ASHH "Hessen" crashed tragic accident, the causes of which are to be found exclusively in the danger area peculiar to civilian flight operations, but not due to influences caused by the war.

 Swell: dorf-binabiburg.dearlan.deschmiede-scheidhammer.delufthansa.com